You are here

 Families may struggle for ideas and are keen to try something new, but only if they knew these new recipe ideas or food wouldn't be wasted.
 In other words, would the kids eat it?

 How is Just Cook changing New Zealand families relationship with food?

 - Making it fun for youth to cook by running the 'Create a Family Meal' challenge.

-- We support local communities through JUST COOK Community kits programme to to help support nutrition or cooking programmes events that promote and develophome cooking skills by providingresources (i.e. recipes, grocery voucher).
+- We support local communities through JUST COOK Community kits programme to help support nutrition or cooking programmes events that promote and develop home cooking skills by providing resources (i.e. recipes, grocery vouchers).

 - Tika Tunu is a practical, fun, interactive programme that focuses on making healthy, affordable food choices, improving skills, motivation and confidence and family participation in cooking.
 This programme can also provide a pathway to future development/ employment through offering Unit Standard 167 (Food Safety Certificate)

 JUST COOK 4 Healthy Ageing is a four-week programme aimed at building cooking skills, food and nutrition confidence and addressing social isolation among older people.